Spend Analysis

 Top causes of Maverick Spend

-How to Reduce Maverick Spend in Procurement: 7 Tips
+How to Reduce Maverick Spend: 7 Strategies That Work

 P2P processes and policies should be transparent for all categories and easy for employees to justify and follow.
 Purchase orders should be placed for every purchase, commonly referenced as the "no PO, no Pay" policy.